Al-khalid/AtHack-writeup-OSINT/README.md

  ![clarification](https://github.com/Al-khalid/AtHack-writeup-OSINT/blob/master/2.jpg)

-- 3 cuz it was 3 mins and I thought it was just a waste of time The idea of the search came to my mind came I tried to use tools, sites, and methods to search for an account with this name
+- 3 I thought it was just a waste of time The idea of the search came to my mind came I tried to use tools, sites, and methods to search for an account with this name

  ![clarification](https://raw.githubusercontent.com/Al-khalid/AtHack-writeup-OSINT/master/3.jpg)